sdeleuze/opensnap/README.md

 Sample fullstack (client + server) Dart project.
 Based on : Spring Boot and Spring 4 on serverside and Dart and Angular.dart on client side

+## How to use it ?

+An OpenSnap instance is deployed on CloudFoundry: https://opensnap.cfapps.io/ It currently works only with Chrome (desktop and mobile).

 ## How to run it ?

 Prerequisites: